 The following weekend, The Academy was scheduled to appear at Reign Pro Wrestling’s pre-show get together but that was the extent of our bookings during that period.
-And while it was a great time, featuring some of my famous poetry and Thom’s first public speaking role (oh yeah, he’s a great talker too), it was a non-competitive appearance.
-No matches were scheduled for “Day Drinking with Reign,” as it was just a means to introduce fans to some of the talent and hype up the card for Reign’s upcoming debut show in September.
+And while it was a great time, featuring some of my famous poetry and Thom’s first public speaking role (oh yeah, he’s a great talker too).
+It was a non-competitive appearance.
+No matches were scheduled for “Day Drinking with Reign”.
+It was just a means to introduce fans to some of the talent.
+And hype up the card for Reign’s upcoming debut show in September.

 Housed in the halls of Evolv Fitness (where The Academy had previously educated the likes of Nick Wayne and Jordan Oasis) — 321 Battle received a surprise visit from The Educated Enforcer and The Poet Laureate of Professional Wrestling and were treated to a live rendition of one of my newest poems, while Mr. Alman simultaneously dominated a Five-Way Tag-Team Battle Royal.
 While The Academy would eventually be cheated out of a victory by The Hall Sisters, almost every single elimination belonged to Thom while nearly every minute of commentary belonged to my dulcet tones (no thanks to Cody Von Whistler and his incessant interruptions).

 Being afforded the opportunity to branch out to a brand new (to us) promotion has ensured that brand new eyes are on The Academy.
 Especially with their reach via Twitch.
 Let’s say that perhaps some people had heard the good things being said about Thom’s performance at Project 42; what good would that do if no one saw from him again for a few weeks?
 The hype would die down and modern people’s short attention span would move on to the next big thing.

 - August 17-18: WrestleSport – Portland, OR

-- September 7: Reign Pro Wrestling – Tacoma, WA
+- September 6: TBA, 7th: Reign Pro Wrestling – Tacoma, WA, 8th: WCWC – Salem, OR